Gelembjuk/democoin/README.md

 1G7aUSsrFkGTMVrAyEsWTumMrods3mxBfv: 2.00000000 (Approved - 2.00000000, Pending - 0.00000000)
 ```

 8. Start a node to run as a server.
 You have to provide a wallet address who will get rewards for new blocks and a network port to listen connections.
 Then check a node status.
+You have to run on a host (IP) and port accesible from outside to other nodes (except, if you build your local network cryptocurrency).

 ```
-./node startnode -minter 18wTEuoYRjEWZZqPKdsJ5ZvBMbiueDGUtT -port 20000
+./node startnode -minter 18wTEuoYRjEWZZqPKdsJ5ZvBMbiueDGUtT -host myserverexternalhost.com -port 20000
 ./node nodestate
 ```